mercari/mercari-engineering-ladder/en/MG4.md

  * [Expertise](#expertise)

 ## Bold Challenges
-**In development involving multiple teams**, thinks outside the box and creates **innovative solutions.**
+**In development that impacts multiple teams or the goals of the product or the division,** thinks outside the box and creates **innovative** solutions.

-**In a development involving multiple teams, leads in taking on challenging issues and techniques by** using technical approaches with a focus on incremental delivery.
+**In development that impacts multiple teams or the goals of the product or the division,** leads **in taking on challenging issues and** technical approaches **such as** focusing on incremental delivery.

 **Consistently takes on new challenges, doesn’t fear high levels of** uncertainty, and helps engineers around them **and on other teams** step out of their comfort zones.